vga91/n8n-neo4j-nodes/README.md

    a.
 If needed, click the 3 dots button on the "Neo4j Vector Store Save" button, select "Open" and change the "Credential to connect with" using `Bolt URL`, `User Name`, `Database` and `password` respectively `bolt://neo4j:7687`, `neo4j`, `neo4j` and `password1234`

    b.
+If this is the first time you’re running the workflow and you run Ollama dockerized, you may need to wait until Ollama finishes downloading it.
+You can inspect the docker console logs to check on the progress.
    If needed, click the "Embeddings Ollama" 3 dots button and change the credentials (if running it locally, with `http://host.docker.internal:11434/`) and the "Model" used

    a.
 Click the **Test workflow** button at the bottom of the canvas, to start running the workflow.

    b.
 Click the **Chat** button at the bottom of the canvas and type a message,
       e.g. 'What are the company's sick leave policies?'

-3. Open the 2nd included workflow:
+4. Open the 2nd included workflow:
    <http://localhost:5678/workflow/FPkRbwf9zJLYZUuc>

    a.
 Click the **Test workflow** button

    b.
-If this is the first time you’re running the workflow, you may need to wait until Ollama finishes downloading Llama3.2.
-You can inspect the docker console logs to check on the progress.
+If needed, click the "Embeddings Ollama" 3 dots button and change the credentials (if running it locally, with `http://host.docker.internal:11434/`) and the "Model" used

    c.
 Click the **Chat** button at the bottom of the canvas and type a message, e.g. 'italiano'